 Six weeks into the semester, the Counseling Center has been heavily overbooked as a record number of students seek help for their mental health concerns.
 According to director Jackie Alvarez, by the end of the fifth week of classes, the Center had seen 18 percent of the student body, exceeding expectations and nearing the number of students the Center usually sees in an entire semester, which has steadily been rising over the last decade.

 The Center, Alvarez said, “anticipated that they would be seeing more students,” and have been adjusting their system accordingly.
 So far this semester, the Center has hired four new providers, with two spots in the process of being filled.

 “It is often after a crisis begins to resolve that people begin to experience the full impact of what they have been through,” Alvarez said.
 “We are now in those beginning stages of recovery, and the numbers of students struggling may reflect this.”

 The Center has also changed its appointment system so that students who have to make last-minute cancellations can see their provider or counselor within a few days, which has increased the number of available first-time appointments by over 50 percent.

 Nevertheless, students have reported a variety of concerns regarding the Counseling Center’s services, dating back to issues persisting from pre-pandemic semesters.

 The result of this increased demand has been long wait times and difficulty accessing crucial services.
-Alvarez reports that wait times for appointments with on-campus counselors have been around two weeks at the time of writing — “if you’re lucky,” adds a sophomore, known hereafter as Student A.
+Alvarez reports that wait times for appointments with on-campus counselors have been up to two weeks at the time of writing — “if you’re lucky,” adds a sophomore, known hereafter as Student A.